Industries

 Drug testing for construction employers and job sites

 Construction employers test for regulatory drivers, client requirements, union agreements, and internal safety culture.
 Crews are spread across active sites, and clinic trips can burn hours the schedule does not have.
+When a tower crane is on the clock or a concrete pour is staged, sending a key craft person across town for a screen is not just inconvenient—it can undermine the safety plan everyone agreed to follow.

 Mobile and on-site collections let superintendents and safety leads keep testing on the program without pulling craft off the job longer than necessary—while still maintaining chain of custody and donor dignity.
+The goal is site safety with procedural discipline: private staging, clear donor communication, and paperwork that matches whether the person is DOT-covered, non-DOT under your handbook, or on an owner-mandated program.

 All industries · Employer services overview · Resources & articles · Request a quote